GoncaloRibeiro6533/TASA/docs/deploy.md

 ```
     git clone https://github.com/GoncaloRibeiro6533/TASA
 ````

-2. Move to the project directory:
+2.Move to the project directory:

 ``` bash
     cd jvm
 ```

-3. Run the following command to start the containers:
+3.Run the following command to start the containers:

 ``` bash
   ./gradlew startAll
 ```

 ### Server will start on port 8080

 - Credentials of users already registered:
   - username: bob